 Spot the natural half steps in everything.
 Whenever you read a piece of music, glance for E-F and B-C transitions.
 Recognizing those moments is the fastest way to make sense of melodies and chord shapes.

 Half steps and whole steps are the kind of skill that becomes invisible once you own it.
-Music Genius’s Theory Quest course drills steps and the keyboard layout in Tier 1, with interactive exercises that let you build distances, identify them by ear, and apply them to scale construction.
-Get the foundation right and every scale and interval lesson afterward becomes drastically easier.
+Music Genius’s Theory Quest drills steps and the keyboard layout in Tier 1, with interactive exercises that let you build distances, identify them by ear, and apply them to scale construction.
+Pair with Major vs Minor Scales and Music Intervals Guide to extend the foundation.

 PRACTICE WHAT YOU LEARNED